mrdehate/thatgamesux/about.md

 title: "About"
 ---

-Please note: Active development on this project has been wound down, but is archived here for posterity.
+Please note: This blog ran primarily from 2012 - 2014, with a few oddball posts after that.
+Active development on this project has been wound down, but is archived here for posterity.

 That Game’s UX is a blog that celebrates user experience in gaming.
 It’s about taking a look at gaming from a user-centered design point of view.
 Where the user interface in a game succeeds, and where it might need some improvement.
 After all, gamers are users too…